Featured

 EA: How did your creative path start?
 I'm curious about the evolution from visual arts to music and everything in between.

-OB: I've been a performing artist for the most of my life I'm in my 50s now, I started in the primary school.
-It was first visual arts, then poetry.
+OB: I've been a performing artist for most of my life; I'm in my 50s now, and I started in primary school.
+It began with visual arts, then poetry.
 I was one of those kids who annoyed everyone.
-I was on the TV reciting poetry, winning international painting competitions and things like that.
-My dream was music, but because I was already over-achieving in all those other areas, no one took my passion for music seriously.
-I had to really beg my parents to buy me a small Casio keyboard in the early 80s.
-I am a visually impaired person from birth.
-I currently have about 5% remaining sight left.
-It's actually more impressive if I say the other way around - I'm 95% blind, usually people understand that better.
-When I was a child, I had a little over 10% sight.
-So, pretty much more than double of what I have now.
-And I could see from up close in very good detail.
-That's how I could do visual arts really well.
-Nonetheless it was super tiresome.
-After I convinced my parents to give me that Casio keyboard, I was immediately in rock bands, doing progressive rock.
-Pink Floyd, Uriah Heep and Yes were the big influences.
-And then I discovered jazz… And that was it!
-Because when I discovered jazz, I also immediately discovered the avant-garde jazz, like Cecil Taylor and Anthony Braxton.
-(Both African American composer-improvisor who were instrumental in pushing the limits of jazz) The really heavy weight stuff!
-And at the same time, I also discovered Ligeti (György Sándor Ligeti - a Hungarian-Austrian composer of contemporary classical music - ed.) and Stockhausen (Karlheinz Stockhausen - a German composer, pioneer of electronic music. - ed.) and the early electronic music.
-Basically, that's my basis as as an electronic musician.
-Of course, I love all the techno stuff, dance music and drones, but what I feel most at home is the gestural abstract expression.
+I was on TV reciting poetry, winning international painting competitions, and things like that.
+My dream was always music, but because I was already overachieving in those other areas, no one took my passion for music seriously.
+I had to really beg my parents to buy me a small Casio keyboard in the early '80s.
+I am visually impaired from birth and currently have about 5% of my sight left.
+It’s actually more impressive if I say it the other way around—I’m 95% blind; usually, people understand that better.
+When I was a child, I had just over 10% sight—more than double what I have now.
+I could see things up close in very fine detail, which is how I was able to do visual arts so well.
+Nonetheless, it was super tiring.
+After I convinced my parents to buy me that Casio keyboard, I immediately joined rock bands and started playing progressive rock.
+Pink Floyd, Uriah Heep, and Yes were my biggest influences.
+Then I discovered jazz...
+When I discovered jazz, I also immediately discovered avant-garde jazz, like Cecil Taylor and Anthony Braxton.
+Both were African American composer-improvisers who were instrumental in pushing the limits of jazz.
+The really heavy stuff!
+At the same time, I also discovered Ligeti (György Sándor Ligeti, a Hungarian-Austrian composer of contemporary classical music) and Stockhausen (Karlheinz Stockhausen, a German composer and pioneer of electronic music) and early electronic music.
+Basically, that’s the foundation of my work as an electronic musician.
+Of course, I love all the techno, dance music, and drones, but where I feel most at home is in gestural abstract expression.

 IMG_1173.jpg IMG_2261.jpeg